 It was only by luck that the rescuers knew where the Squalus went down.

 Somehow, the exact coordinates of the dive had been garbled in transmission to the shipyard.
-The Sculpin went out to search for signs of Squalus five miles away from the dive point – and headed in the wrong direction.
+So Sculpin went in the wrong direction to search for signs of Squalus.

 One lookout, Lt. (jg) Ned Denby, happened to glance in the opposite direction and thought he saw a smudge of red smoke.
 He whipped out his binoculars and confirmed it was a distress signal just as the smoke disappeared.
 The Sculpin changed course and raced toward the spot.